Jemurai/policy/policies/Physical_Security_Policy.md

 ### Company Offices

-A dedicated Company Office is a physically separate locked facility that is dedicated to Company business.
+A Company Office is a dedicated, physically separate, and locked facility that is dedicated to Company business.

 Only current active {{company_name}} employees shall have access to {{company_name}} offices.
 Keys to the office will be tracked with assets.
 See the Asset Management Policy.